Explore the world of Java coffee

 If you love grinding your own beans, you can order whole beans, or if you'd prefer, we can send you expertly pre-ground coffee.
 Pre-ground coffee is ground to the exact grind size of popular brewing methods, such as cafetiere, filter, bean-to-cup machine and percolator.

-Strong and intensely aromatic, our Old Brown Java beans are aged as green beans for at least two years.
+Strong and intensely aromatic, our Old Brown Java beans are aged as green coffee beans for at least two years.
 This ageing process exposes the green beans to the warm, moist air of the rainy seasons, producing a coffee with a heavier body, robust flavour and minimal acidity.
-This roast is an excellent option for those who like their coffee strong and is perfect for a pick-me-up espresso or morning brew.
+This roast is an excellent option for those who like their strong coffee and is perfect for a pick-me-up espresso or morning brew.

 “Nice strong coffee, without being too earthy.
 Great for smaller cups for a good kick, but also for longer cups.
 This is our current fav.”